mvolkmann/blog/src/webassembly.md

   support running a specific function from the command-line.

 - {% aTargetBlank "https://github.com/bytecodealliance/wasm-micro-runtime",
+  "WebAssembly Micro Runtime (WAMR)" %}.

-  To install this, VERY COMPLICATED!
+  To install this, ...
+VERY COMPLICATED!
   It's not clear if this is meant to be used as a command-line tool.
   See https://github.com/bytecodealliance/wasm-micro-runtime/issues/538.